vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity.md

 Since violence is prohibited by another Vedic passage \( *na hiṃsyāt sarvā bhūtāni*\), the status of being ‘one who desires to harm his or her enemy’ is itself forbidden.
 Consequently, the fact that one is in the condition of being entitled to perform the Śyena is already the result of having transgressed a previous prescription \(see SĀP, section 6.1.3.1\).
 One who desires to harm his enemy experiences, in sum, something which seems a moral dilemma: he could either choose to perform the Śyena and violate a Vedic prohibition; or choose not to perform it, thus disregarding a Vedic prescription which explicitly regards him.
 However, this condition is only possible as the consequence of the former transgression of another forbidden act.
 In other words, the former is not a genuine moral dilemma \(which should regard the fact that an innocent one is caught between two forbidden alternatives, like the hermit Kauśika\).29

-**II.4.5.1 The origin of prohibitions **Given that violence is not enough to condemn a religious practice, one would expect at least forbidden practices to be declared invalid \(as with Kumārila, see fn.
+###### 1.2.4.5.1 The origin of prohibitions
+Given that violence is not enough to condemn a religious practice, one would expect at least forbidden practices to be declared invalid \(as with Kumārila, see fn.
 108\).
 Instead, Jayanta proposes a thought-provoking argument against the claim that forbidden \( *niṣiddha*\) practices are enough to condemn a religious system: One cannot claim that these practices are forbidden, he explains, because they are not condemned in the texts of their practitioners \(section 6.1.3.1\).
 Hence, the reader is lead to think, one can only judge the moral value of a practice through the value-system in which it is embedded.

 This statement has two consequences, not explicit in Jayanta: